roncli/tis.roncli.com/README.md

 If you use this for yourself, you'll want to go into the `/docker-compose.yml`, `/node/package.json`, and `/node/index.js` files and the `/node/html` directory, remove the tis.roncli.com-specific content, and replace it with your own.

 You need three files under the `/secrets` directory: `FILES_URI`, `FILES_USERNAME`, and `FILES_PASSWORD`.
-These should respectively contain the file share URI (Example, `//your-storage-url.file.core.windows.net/your-share-name`), the name of the resource, and the storage key.
+These correspond to your Azure Storage file share, and should respectively contain the file share URI (Example, `//your-storage-url.file.core.windows.net/your-share-name`), the name of the resource, and the storage key.

 To run the application, have Docker and Docker Compose installed, and run `docker-compose up -d`.